- Location Luton, United Kingdom

 - Year 2007

-This centre has been sensitively integrated into the site to minimise its impact on the landscape whilst at the same time acting as a landmark design to signal the regeneration of Luton, following the closure of the Vauxhall car plant.
+The Innovation Centre and Business Base is located at Butterfield Park, on the North East edge of Luton.
+The centre has been sensitively integrated into the site to minimise its impact on the landscape, whilst at the same time acting as a landmark design to signal the regeneration of Luton following the closure of the Vauxhall car plant.

 A large and visually-balancing lake in the centre of the development and a flood meadow at the southern end of the site provide support for a wide range of wildlife while helping to deal with the rainwater runoff from the roof.